Digital vs Oil Paintings

 You can choose from 8”x8” and 12”x12”.

-You may wish to frame the print.
-I have found that Photo Frames and Art’s Oxford white, black and natural wood range suit my work well.
+If you wish to frame the print, Photo Frames and Art’s Oxford white, black and natural wood range suit my work well.

 For the following sizes, please click on the links: